 Economically, the building is more likely to have more “exclusivity.”
 This comes down merely to supply and demand.
-Barring unusual circumstances, there are fewer units that typically come up for sale, making it valuable when one does come on to the market.
+Barring unusual circumstances, fewer units typically come up for sale, making it valuable when one does come on to the market.

-Many New York City, real estate shoppers, resign themselves to the fact that they must sacrifice amenities in a smaller building.
-This need not be the case, but you have to figure out which ones are so important to you that living without it is a dealbreaker.
+Many New York City real estate shoppers resign because they must sacrifice amenities in a smaller building.
+This need not be the case, but you have to figure out which ones are so important to you that living without them is a dealbreaker.